Aatrick/LightDiffusion/README.md

 To use the Prompt enhancer refer to this [guide](https://github.com/ollama/ollama?tab=readme-ov-file) to install and run those commands
 `ollama run llama3.1`
 `pip install ollama`

+### Discord

+To use LightDiffusion in discord, refer to the installation guide in this [repo](https://github.com/Aatrick/Boubou)